DynaPlex/DynaPlex/docs/adding_models.md

   // other variables should be left unchanged, as we didn't make any changes to the old mdp except the id under which it is registered.
 }
 ```

+Compiling and running mdp_unit_tests.exe should give some results.
+If starting from a working mdp (like lost_sales), all tests should pass since all we did
+was register existing logic under a new name.
+If starting from empty_example, test will fail with NotImplementedExample, but this can be solved by adding new logic.

+The testing works as follows.
+During compilation, the json files in models/models get copied to a subdirectory of in DYNAPLEX_IO_ROOT_DIR/IO_DynaPlex/defaults.

+Now, when the test executes, ExecuteTest does the following:
+- Loads json from `IORootDir/IO_DynaPlex/defaults/model_name/mdp_config_name`
+  -attempts to configure MDP from that json
+- Sets a random policy
+- Performs range of tests using the MDP and the Policy, i.e. checks whether a number of simulation steps can be run, and whether all things work appropriately.

 ---